- What is Prudential RideLondon?

 The 2017 Prudential RideLondon-Surrey 100 ballot is now closed.

-Participants in the Prudential RideLondon-Surrey 100 will be mailed a Final Instructions magazine containing all the information riders needs to have a trouble-free Ride Day on Sunday 30 July.
+Participants in the Prudential RideLondon-Surrey 100 will be mailed a Final Instructions magazine approximately one month before the event which will contain all the information riders need to have a trouble-free Ride Day on Sunday 30 July.

 A condensed version of the essential Final Instructions will also be available to download.